stem-plus/pxt-weatherstation/README.md

-# DS3231
+# WeatherStation
-Package for DS3231 real-time clock module developed by Jack Ho, Parco Choi, Yu Sang Lo and Judy Chan
+Package for Weather Station
 ## Basic usage
 Use the blocks to set or get current time or date.